maths/moodle-qtype_stack/doc/en/Authoring/Question_blocks/ASCII.md

 ## Plot blocks

 Students can include simple graphs in their free-text response using a `!!plot` block.
-Plot blocks are identified by the markdown filter, so the ASCII block must include a markdown filter explicitly.
+Plot blocks are identified by the markdown filter, so the ASCII block must include a markdown filter (either explicitly or by default).

 TO-DO: Should plots be a separate filter rather than a markdown extension?
 What delimiter do we actually want?
 What syntax/functionality do we want available?